Version 1.1, last updated 18 February 2021

 (l) contain a statement which you know or believe, or have reasonable grounds for believing, that members of the public to whom the statement is, or is to be, published are likely to understand as a direct or indirect encouragement or other inducement to the commission, preparation or instigation of acts of terrorism;

-(m) contain any advertising or promote any services or web links to other sites.
+(m) contain any advertising or promote any third-party services.